MR-Inventor/ESP32-LoRa-RF-Diagnostic-Dashboard/README.md

 # License

-This project is developed for educational and learning purposes.
+This project is created for educational and learning purposes.